thesoftwarecottage/thesoftwarecottage/job-ticket/docs/SIMPLE-POSTGRES.md

-## Welcome to Stripe Stack Postgres Deployment.
+## Welcome to Job Ticket Postgres Deployment.

 This is the Simple Deployment for [Fly.io](https://fly.io).
 If you are new to Fly.io, I'll recommend checking the [Fly.io Getting Started](https://fly.io/docs/getting-started/) guide.

 > **Note**
 > Before continuing, make sure you have the required Stripe Webhook Secret Key for production.
-If not, please check the [following docs](https://github.com/dev-xo/dev-xo/tree/main/stripe-stack/docs).
+If not, please check the [following docs](https://github.com/thesoftwarecottage/thesoftwarecottage/tree/main/job-ticket/docs).

 Let's deploy our app!